Overcome Dental Anxiety with Sedation Dentistry

 For patients who need a deeper level of relaxation, oral sedation involves taking a prescription medication before your appointment.
 Depending on the dosage, oral sedation can range from mild to moderate, helping you feel drowsy and deeply relaxed throughout your procedure.
 While you’ll remain conscious, many patients feel so relaxed that they have little memory of the treatment afterward.
 Because oral sedation takes time to wear off, you’ll need someone to drive you to and from your appointment.

-IV sedation delivers medication directly into your bloodstream for rapid, precise control over your sedation level.
-This option produces a deeper state of relaxation and is often recommended for patients with severe dental anxiety, those undergoing lengthy procedures like dental implant placement, or patients who have difficulty getting numb with local anesthesia alone.
-You’ll need someone to accompany you home and should plan to rest for the remainder of the day.
+IV sedation delivers medication directly into the bloodstream for rapid, precise control over how deeply relaxed you become.
+It produces a deeper state of relaxation than oral sedation and is often the right choice for patients with severe dental anxiety, people undergoing longer procedures like dental implant placement, or patients who have a hard time getting fully numb on local anesthesia alone.
+Plan to have someone drive you home and rest for the remainder of the day after IV sedation.

 Who Can Benefit from Sedation Dentistry?